Gifts We Accept

 Gifts can be made in memory or honor of a loved one, or to commemorate a special milestone or event.
 The gifts can be made to an existing fund or you may choose to establish a special fund.
 Otherwise the gifts are directed to the Community Fund to support community needs.
 Make an online memorial gift here.

 You can transfer ownership of appreciated securities (stocks, bonds or mutual funds) owned for at least one year to the Community Foundation.
 You will receive a deduction for the average value of the security on the day of the transfer.When you contribute long-term appreciated securities to the Keokuk Area Community Foundation, you have two options:

 Sell the securities and contribute the proceeds to the Community Foundation (and pay any associated capital gains tax).

 Contribute the securities directly to the Community Foundation – we receive the full proceeds from the sale, and you avoid capital gains tax.
 The full proceeds from the sale of the shares may be placed in your named fund or any named fund at the Community Foundation for charitable giving purposes.
 You may claim a charitable income tax deduction in the year in which the gift is made.
 If you can’t deduct the full fair market value of the gift in the first year, you may carry the balance forward for the next five years.
 If the securities have been owned less than one year, the charitable deduction is based on your cost basis in the security.

-The Foundation will consider the acceptance of tangible personal property on a case by case basis and all such contributions must be approved by the Board.
+The Foundation will consider the acceptance of personal property on a case by case basis and all such contributions must be approved by the Board.
 In making a decision, the Foundation will consider the difficulty and expense of selling the items, the expertise required to sell the items, issues of storage interim to sale, and the general overall benefit to the Foundation.